 This is not to say that congestion analysis is unwarranted, particularly when considering a mixture of autonomous and non-autonomous vehicle flows, but traditional measures of road and intersection capacity and congestion may need modification.

 The simulation does provide some results suggesting that congestion in peak periods will be lower the higher the uptake, despite "dead running" needed to transfer cars in periods of "tidal" flows.
-For example, consider the results from the very high 1.1m journey simulation's "Occupancy data" section.
+For example, consider the results from the "Default 2020" journey simulation's "Occupancy data" section.
 It shows high average occupancy of cars arriving in AM peak at commuter "sinks" - work centres such as Civic, Parkes, Barton, Russell, and the ANU.
 It also shows the occupancy of cars leaving Gungahlin, Belconnen and Tuggeranong in the AM peak, regardless of the destination.

 With "tidal" flows, a shared fleet of autonomous cars increases the volume of cars going "against" the flow, as empty cars need to reposition from the commuter "sink" to the commuter "source" to pick-up more passengers.
 But, by definition, these repositioning cars are travelling on otherwise under-utilised roads (few people want to be going in that direction, which is why the repositioning cars are empty).